IJSComplexMatter/cross-ddm/README.md

 In the repository we included:
 * Arduino code for the random triggering of cameras and its simulation,
-* A Python script for controlling the arduino via serial port,
+* A Python script for controlling the arduino via serial port

 ## Instructions